 Ankle Sprains: Sprained ankle treatment and recovery time

 Ankle injuries may also result in a strain as well as a sprain where the muscle or tendon is also affected.
-It is important to get any ankle injury seen to as soon as possible by a professional who specializes in these injuries.
+It is important to get any ankle injury seen to as soon as possible by a professional who specialises in these injuries.

-Generally speaking the recovery time for a sprained ankle will be 2 to 3 weeks for a grade 1 strain, 4 to 6 weeks for a grade 2 strain and for a grade 3 strain the probability of surgery is high, with a grossly unstable joint.
+- Generally speaking the recovery time for a sprained ankle will be 2 to 3 weeks for a grade 1 strain, 4 to 6 weeks for a grade 2 strain and for a grade 3 strain the probability of surgery is high, with a grossly unstable joint.
 The recovery for this is in the order of 3 to 6 months.

 - Remember that physiotherapists are the practitioner of choice for ankle sprains and the sooner you make an appointment after the incident the better your results will be.
 To make an appointment with one of our Physiotherapy movement specialists call 32781186 or book an appointment online.

 Make sure to see a physiotherapist for your ankle sprain as soon as possible

 If you believe you have fractured your ankle due to your sprain, you should go straight to hospital.
 If not, you should see a physiotherapist as soon as possible.
 A physiotherapist will assess your ankle to determine what grade of injury you have had and to what ligaments.
 They will also assess other structures around the ankle such as the muscles, tendons, joints and nerves to see if any other structures have been affected.
 A physiotherapist can also refer you for imaging if they believe it is required.
 Initial rest, ice packs, compression, elevation and gentle ankle movements can help before you see your physiotherapist.